osucomm/mediamagnet/doc/key_concepts/README.md

 ### Instagram

 Upload your photos to [Instagram](https://instagram.com), pop on a Kelvin filter, and boom!
 Instant Media Magnet selfie sensation.
-An Instagram channel wiill pull in the image/video and caption from a post.
+An Instagram channel will pull in the image/video and caption from a post.
 Adding an Instagram channel just requires the account name.